 Misunderstanding the devastating impact of anxiety is easy.
-In fact, everyone’s a little anxious now and then.
+Perhaps this is because it is common in many people.
+In fact, everyone’s a little anxious now and then, at least to a minor degree.
 However, when people deal with anxiety disorders, they run a gauntlet of conflicting thoughts and feelings.
 Some also live with anxiety and addiction that makes functioning even harder.

 What Anxiety is Like

 There are different types of anxiety.
 Some people become anxious due to insecurity or judgment.
 Others can’t mingle in crowds.
 They don’t just feel dread but develop physical manifestations, such as significant increases in heart rate and breathing.

 Specifically, anxiety becomes disruptive in all areas of life.
 Therefore, you’re unable to enjoy daily activities throughout your life.
 Some of these situations you can work around.
 For example, grocery stores now provide for home delivery services where a clerk leaves the bags at your door.

 However, some situations you have to endure.
 You dread the experience.
 You can’t sleep, and your muscles hurt.
 Moreover, you sweat, may vomit, and encounter a growing sense of fear.

 Why You Might Experience Anxiety and Addiction Together